levieggert/FlumpOBJC/README.md

 Common pitfalls
 ----------------

 Double check that the atlas file attribute matches the exported atlas.png.
 Sometimes this file attribute will include a path.
-Depending on how you add your atlas.png's to Xcode you may need to update this field to reference the correct location of the atlas.png.
+Depending on how you add your atlas.png's to Xcode you may need to update this field to in order to correctly load the atlas.

+Atlas's are loaded into UIImages using imageName.

 Example from test3.xml
 ```